Edward Richards: Biography

-Richards was born in Berbice, British Guiana (now Guyana), the youngest of three siblings.
+Richards was born in Berbice, British Guiana, British Guiana (now Guyana), the youngest of three siblings.
 After his mother died while he was an infant, he was raised by his father and grandmother.
 He trained as a teacher in Georgetown, and in 1930, at the age of 21, he joined his sister Pearl in Bermuda, where he taught mathematics, Latin and games at the Berkeley Institute.
 He also worked as associate editor of the Bermuda Recorder, and on its pages made known his opposition to segregation.
 He became a Bermudian citizen seven years after his arrival.

-In 1943 he went to Britain to study law at Middle Temple.
+In 1943, he went to Britain to study law at Middle Temple.
 While studying in London, he assisted Dr. E. F. Gordon to present a celebrated petition from the Bermuda Workers' Association to the British Colonial Secretary in 1946.
 Richards was called to the UK bar in 1946 and to the Bermuda Bar on 31 January 1947, becoming the fourth black lawyer to practice in Bermuda.

-In 1948 he was elected to Parliament representing Warwick Parish, serving in this position for the following two decades.
+In 1948, he was elected to Parliament representing Warwick Parish, serving in this position for the following two decades.

 In 1963, Richards welcomed Emperor Haile Selassie of Ethiopia when Selassie visited Bermuda with his granddaughter Princess Hirut Desta.